 De Haan was a stubborn character who did not stop writing gay novels and stories after this first setback.
-He not only rewrote Pijpelijntjes, he worked at a sequel, at a series of stories much later published as Nerveuze Vertellingen (Nervous stories) and at a completely new novel Pathologieën (1908).
-One of the nervous stories includes a radical confrontation of Christ and Satan.
-The story has no title, but later editors called it "The rape of Christ" while they headed it as "On the experiences of Hélénus Marie Golesco" after the name of the main character (1908).
-11 This name is a travesty of that of the female French-Rumanian novelist Hélène de Golesco while Hélénus is unknown as a male name in Dutch, but widespread in its female version Heleen or Helena.
-The story goes as follows.
-Golesco is requested to come to Paris by Satan who asks him to confront an unknown person who appears to be Christ.
-First, Golesco is taken by the mediocre humane love of the Savior, but soon enough he feels starker and gets angry about his message of compassion and forgiveness.
+He not only rewrote Pijpelijntjes, but also worked on a sequel, wrote a series of stories much later published as Nerveuze Vertellingen (Nervous Stories) and completed a new novel Pathologieën (1908).
+One of the Nervous Stories includes a radical confrontation of Christ and Satan.
+The story has no title, but later editors called it "The Rape of Christ" while they released it as "On the experiences of Hélénus Marie Golesco" after the name of the main character (1908) (quotes from the reprint Haan 1983).
+This name is a travesty of that of the female French-Rumanian novelist Hélène de Golesco.
+While Hélénus is unknown as a male name in Dutch, it is widespread in its female version Heleen or Helena.
+The story goes as follows: Golesco is requested to come to Paris by Satan who asks him to confront an unknown person who appears to be Christ.
+First, Golesco is taken by the mediocre humane love of the Savior, but soon enough feels starker and becomes angry about his message of compassion and forgiveness.
 It ends with violence and rape, Golesco lying on top of Christ.
-The words that de Haan uses are rather vague, but they all point to brutality and sexuality, and it ends with the tiredness of Golesco from this "wilde, woedende, gemeenschap" (Id: 65; wild, ferocious communion; gemeenschap meaning both coital sex and community, as for example in "de gemeenschap van de gelovigen": the community of believers).
-The problem of abusing Christ is that he likes it, not only in public on a cross but even in the privacy of this room (Id: 65).
-After the rape, Golesco falls asleep and when he awakens, Satan has come to his bedside and kisses him, calling him a "lieveling" (beloved; Id: 66).
+The words that de Haan uses are rather vague, but they all point to a mix of brutality and sexuality, ending with the fatigue of Golesco from this "wilde, woedende, gemeenschap" (Haan 1983: 65; wild, ferocious communion; gemeenschap meaning both coital sex and community, as for example in "de gemeenschap van de gelovigen": the community of believers).
+The problem of abusing Christ is that he likes it, not only in public on a cross but even in the privacy of this room (Haan 1983: 65).
+After the rape, Golesco falls asleep and when he awakens, Satan has come to his bedside and kisses him, calling him a "lieveling" (Haan 1983: 66).
 The final scene before the confrontation of Golesco and Christ was Golesco meeting a cute elevator boy that excited him.
-The various end scenes have again homoerotic, and transgender undertones, both the rape of Christ and the kiss of Satan.
-This kiss is the apotheosis of a small lecture the Devil delivers why people follow Christ, which is out of mass hysteria, as we would say now.
-Satan gives the advice to despise "fatherlands" and Christian humanitarianism for the sake of beauty and autonomy (Id: 66).
-In this text, homosex clearly belongs to the side of pleasure, beauty, cruelty, satanism, self-determination and antihumanitarianism while Christ stands for ugliness, mediocrity, mass hysteria and compassion for the weak.
-This dichotomy of God and Devil, of chaste obedience and sexual autonomy will haunt de Haan till the end of his life.
+The various end scenes have again homoerotic and transgender undertones as evidenced in the rape of Christ, the kiss of Satan and the names being used.
+This kiss is the apotheosis of a small lecture the Devil delivers to explain why people follow Christ, which is out of mass hysteria, as we would say now.
+Satan gives the advice to despise "fatherlands" and Christian humanitarianism for the sake of beauty and autonomy (Haan 1983: 66).
+In this text, homosex clearly belongs to the side of pleasure, beauty, cruelty, Satanism, self-determination and anti-humanitarianism, while Christ stands for ugliness, mediocrity, mass hysteria and compassion for the weak.

+This dichotomy of God and Devil, of chaste obedience and sexual autonomy, would haunt de Haan until the end of his life.